techquest/api-jam/README.md

 - Register on Interswitch Developer Console [here] (https://developer.interswitchng.com)
 - Create a new Project App.
 (Please use REST/SOAP Client).
 See documentation [here] (https://confluence.interswitch.com/confluence/api/developer-console-guide/create-a-new-app)
 - Enable services on the App.
 See documentation [here] (https://confluence.interswitch.com/confluence/api/developer-console-guide/create-a-new-app)
-- Copy Client ID & Secret Key
+- Copy Client ID & Secret Key on Developer Console for re-use during development
-- Read API documentation for how to integrate to each
+- Read API documentation for how to integrate to each.
+Please see each API usage in this FAQ.
 - Start Coding

 ##I want to accept payment with Interswitch Payment Gateway, how do I get started?
 - Register on the Payment Gateway portal [here] (https://www.interswitchgroup.com/paymentgateway).
 If you have an existing profile on Developer Console, use the same email address to register.
 - Click the Developer Console link on the Payment Gateway portal after successful log in
-- Copy Client ID & Secret Key
+- Copy Client ID & Secret Key on Developer Console for re-use during development
-- Read API documentation for how to integrate to Payment Gateway
+- Read API documentation for how to integrate to Payment Gateway below in this FAQ (How do I use the Payment Gateway API?).
 - Start Coding

 ##What is the URL of Interswitch Developer Console